 For eligibility information for children who are in foster care or in out-of-home care, please click here.

 For eligibility information for children who are homeless, please click here.

 Eligibility for children who qualify based on income:

 Scholarships are awarded on a first-come, first-served basis and can be transferred to other eligible schools if the student moves within the state, or simply wants to attend a different Step Up partner school.

-We are no longer accepting applications and are currently on a waiting list for the 2014-15 school year for the income-based scholarship.
+We are no longer accepting applications for the 2014-15 school year for the income-based scholarship.